 The updates on Google Earth depend on these factors:

 1. Location & Area

 A constant update of urban areas makes more sense than the rural areas.
-Urban areas are more prone to changes, and that requires Google to cope up with the changes.
+Urban areas are more prone to changes, and that requires Google to cope with the changes.
 Along with its own satellite, Google also takes pictures from various third-party platforms to speed up its processes.
 Therefore, more updates on high-density areas speed up drastically.

 2. Time & Money

 Google does not own all the resources it needs to outsource certain images.
 Third parties do not have time to send aerial photos from all over the world; neither do they have money to invest in such projects.
 You must have noticed that sometimes all you can see is a blurry image when you zoom in too much.
 These high-resolution images are created by aerial photography, which is not managed by Google.
 The company buys such images from their original owners.

 There are many confidential locations, such as confined military bases that are rarely updated on Google Earth due to obvious security reasons.
 Some of these areas have been blacked out on the platform.

 Also Read: How to Use Google Maps to Track Someone?

 Although small changes are updated regularly on Google Earth, it can be difficult to keep up with such a large information.
 As already mentioned Google does not obtain all the images from its own sources; it relies on several providers, Considering all the factors, it will require a whole lot of investment and time to update continuously.